MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/evaluate-performance/reference.md

        **Layer Borders**
     :::image-end:::

-Navigate to the comments in [debug_colors.cc][ChromiumDebugColors] for an explanation of the color-codings.
+Navigate to the comments in [debug_colors.cc][DebugColors] for an explanation of the color-codings.

 ### Find scroll performance issues in realtime